brunogomes011/tech/content/2025-04-09-certificates.md

 # Certificates

-Take your chair that we will talk about certificates
+Let's talk about TLS certificates in this post